-Sam is a highly trustworthy, dependable woman — personable to all who encounter her.
+Sam is a highly trustworthy, dependable woman, personable and tidy.
 She’s a loyal friend, supportive sister and model daughter to her parents.
 Her work ethic is focused and flawless.
-She is also asexual.
+She is also asexual but doesn’t know it.

 Samantha Felding.